 The Black Student Union (BSU) represents the interests and concerns of black students at Auburn University and seeks to bring together all aspects of black student life for the purpose of improving the campus environment.

-The Center for Student Organizations provides opportunities for students to get plugged in with more than 400 registered student organizations.
+The Student Organizations provides opportunities for students to get plugged in with more than 400 registered student organizations.
 Student Organizations are designed to maximize and enhance the Auburn experience.

 International Student Organization

 The International Student Organization (ISO) mission is to improve multinational understanding and promote relationships between people of different cultures.
 The ISO also helps ease the process of adaptation for international students and promotes diversity and beneficial interaction between the international students and American students.

 The purpose of Leadership and Service is to promote community service while enhancing student's leadership development.

 Auburn University’s Student Government Association (SGA) represents the Auburn student body within the university administration and the community.
 SGA advocates the interests of Auburn students and works to better the student experience through community events and initiatives.